donkirkby/chess-kit/docs/rules.md

 Chess pieces move normally, unless they are stacked on checkers.
 Pieces on checkers are modified as follows:

-* Your piece on your checker is boosted: after moving it normally, you may move it like a king, one space in any direction.
-If you make the king's move, remove the checker and place it in front of you.
-If the piece is on more than one checker, you may continue spending checkers to make more king's moves on the same turn.
+* Your piece on your checker is carrying a bucket of tar: after moving your piece normally, you may throw the tar at one of your opponent's pieces or pass it to one of your own.
+Move the checker like a king, one space in any direction, to place it under another piece of either colour.
+Leave your piece where it ended its move.
+You can only move a checker under another piece, it can't sit alone on a square.
+If you move a piece stacked on more than one of your checkers, you may move all its checkers together as a stack.
+The stack may make up to one king move per checker in a single turn, but you have to remove one checker from the board for each move after the first one.
+The stack must end up under a chess piece.
+As an example, you move your pawn stacked on three of your checkers, then you move all three checkers two squares.
+You must remove one of the checkers from the stack.
-* Your piece on your opponent's checker is hobbled: pawns cannot move at all, and other pieces move like pawns.
-If it is on more than one checker, it's still hobbled, but no worse.
+* Your piece on your opponent's checker is tarred: pawns cannot move at all, and other pieces move like pawns.
+If it is on more than one checker, it's still tarred, but no worse.

 If one of your pieces is on a black and a white checker, immediately remove one checker of each colour and return them to their owners.
 Keep removing pairs of black and white checkers, if there are more.

-When you move a piece, it brings any checkers along with it, except a spent booster.
+When you move a piece, it brings any checkers along with it.

 #### Adding and Capturing Checkers
 After you finish moving, you may play one of your cards to add a checker.
 You